Autoscaler/autoscaler/autoscale-core/README.md

  `WorkloadAnalyser` and creating a new schedule).

- Finally it should be noted that `autoscale-core` has (optional) support for multiple instances in a master/slave configuration.
-All instances will monitor and perform analysis of the services, but only the master will actually trigger the scaling.
-This means that in the case of the failed master, the slaves have historical data to perform scaling with.
+ Finally it should be noted that `autoscale-core` has (optional) support for multiple instances in an active/standby configuration.
+All instances will monitor and perform analysis of the services, but only the active node will actually trigger the scaling.
+This means that in the case of the failed active node, the standby nodes have historical data to perform scaling with.
 If your container manager supports re-instancing of failed applications, you may not need multi-instance support if you are willing to accept that the new instance may have to retrieve workload data for some amount of time before triggering scaling